Boiler Room (2000)

 Seth Davis: Look, you know, I'm just trying to restore what's left of our relationship.
 I mean...

 Judge Marty Davis: Relationship?
 What the fuck are you talking about, relationship?
 What, are we dating?
 I'm not your girlfriend, Seth.
 I'm your father.
 Clean up you life, make an honest living, and then you and I can talk like normal people, all right?

-Michael Brantley: [making a speech and then a toast] I just wanted to let you guys know the pikers at the N.A.S.T. are finally off our ass, J.T Marlin once again has unlimated trading authorization I told you guys you can't keep a good man down, we're super stars now J.P.
+Michael Brantley: [making a speech and then a toast in the dining area of a hotel] I just wanted to let you guys know the pikers at the N.A.S.T. are finally off our ass, J.T Marlin once again has unlimated trading authorization I told you guys you can't keep a good man down, we're super stars now J.P.
 Morgan just faxed over their congratulations, it said "welcome to the club", this means those teams headed up by Todd and Richie who are good enough to give up their rep numbers, they can stop cold calling and start trading again, just to show you how appreciative I am there's something extra, I want you to go up to suite 418, I hand picked them myself, we're players now boys SOLUTE!

 Greg Weinstein: Hang up.
 Hang up the phone.